saalkan/ogrenDiem/README.md

 ```

 Replace `LAPTOP_IP` with the actual address from `ipconfig` (no quotes,
 no spaces around `=`).
-The `--clear` flag wipes Metro's transform cache
+The `--clear` flag wipes Metro's transform cache;
-— always use it on the first start of a session.
+always use it on the first start of a session.

 The env var is critical: a Windows laptop usually has 3+ network
 interfaces (Wi-Fi, USB tether, and various virtual adapters).
 Expo